 Sidebar Site Navigation

-The competition tests cadets in weapons handling and assembly, marksmanship, one-rope bridge assembly and crossing, orienteering, hand grenade assault course, The Army Physical Fitness Test, combat patrolling or knowledge of and a ten-kilometer forced march with load bearing equipment, M16 rifle, alice pack packed with a minimal amount of gear.
+The competition tests Cadets in weapons handling and assembly, marksmanship, one-rope bridge assembly and crossing, orienteering, hand grenade assault course, the Army Physical Fitness Test, combat patrolling or knowledge of, and a ten-kilometer forced march with load bearing equipment, M16 rifle, and an alice pack packed with required gear.
+The skills that one learns at Ranger Challenge will be useful during the remainder of their time as a Cadet and throughout their Army career.